 Reflecting the rising number of nontenure line faculty (NLF) teaching at institutions of higher education across the nation, in 2011 the composition of Texas State University’s faculty reached the point where NLF outnumber tenure line faculty, and this proportional shift continues.
-At Texas State, NLF include lecturers, senior lecturers, clinical faculty, program faculty, research faculty, emeriti faculty, and faculty who are hired per course.
-In Fall 2015, nontenure line faculty comprised 56% of the total Texas State faculty.
+At Texas State, NLF include lecturers, senior lecturers, clinical faculty, professors of practice, research faculty, emeriti faculty, and faculty who are hired per course.
+In the past three years, the number of NLF has been 50% or more of the total Texas State faculty.
 Another growing trend is that the number of full-time NLF now exceeds the number of part-time NLF.

 Since that turning point in 2011, the Faculty Senate has undertaken a number of initiatives to empower our nontenure line faculty.
 Faculty Senate representatives have given well-received presentations on Texas State’s NLF support initiatives to the AAUP 2015 national conference and to this past spring’s Texas Council of Faculty Senates meeting.